Two men went up into the

 Clean me with your blood

-That turns me white on
+That turns me white on the inside

 I’m on my knees again